Curve Card Review 2023: Fees, Safety, Usability, and More

-The Curve Card, which needs to be ordered upon signup and activated upon arrival, works alongside a dedicated mobile app, available on both iOS and Android.
-The app allows users to add cards for use using the Curve Card, each of which can be added manually or automatically using your mobile phone camera.
+The Curve Card, which must be ordered upon signup and activated upon arrival, works alongside a dedicated mobile app, which is available on iOS and Android.
+The app allows users to add cards using the Curve Card, which can be added manually or automatically using your mobile phone camera.

-Using the virtual Curve Cash Card feature in the app, you can also use a balance made up of cashback payments and money sent to you from other Curve members.
+Using the app's virtual Curve Cash Card feature, you can also use a balance made up of cashback payments and money sent to you from other Curve members.
 Physical Curve Cards are available as debit cards (with a credit card expected to be released soon) and come in the following three types:

 Curve's mid-tier offering is a black debit Mastercard that costs €/£9.99 per month and gives you access to all of the primary services of Curve, as well as more cashback perks, higher cashpoint withdrawal limits, and travel insurance.